AlicjaDobrzeniecka/clustering-workshop/README.md

-# clustering-workshop
+# Clustering workshop

-Simple python tutorial using clustering k-means algorithm
+Simple python tutorial for clustering using k-means algorithm.